Spaces and Sounds

 I would like to see my project which based on this idea, developing more in terms of how it could benefit society in general and not just be viewed as a piece of art, but rather extended to other areas of society where people tend to gather.
 In hospitals, I think nature sounds like rain, the waves of the ocean or wind blowing the leaves of trees or birds chirping for example, could have calming effects on patients helping them improve their sleep by relieving them of too much overthinking and worry.

 In other areas like shopping centers or supermarkets where most people are in a hurry and others just passing their time, different types of soundscapes could be experimented as to be tuned with the kind of ambiance people are gathered in.

 Before I delve into the area of field recording after having had some unsuccessful attempts at recording the waves of the ocean at Crosby beach as it was too windy and rainy, I decided to take steady steps to transition from simple sounds that are easily attainable to more complex sounds that require specific sound equipment and the necessary experience as to capture nature sounds with more clarity.

 Research done to the three sonic components, Geophony, Biophony and Anthrophony.

 Geophony, which include all non-biological natural sounds like water, wind and earth, Biophony all non-human sounds that emanate from an undisturbed habitat and Anthrophony, all human made sounds like music, electromechanical or theatre.

 Reading done to some books I thought to be useful for this project as it had some in-depth understanding on sounds, noise, silence and soundscapes.

-The Universal Sense: How hearing shapes the mind by Seth S.
+The Universal Sense: How hearing shapes the mind by Seth S. Horowitz.

 Silence: In the age of noise.

 Noise: A Human history of sound and listening.